 Session 2: Personal consequences (1): Who was affected by 7/7?

-- Students will consider the usefulness of eye-witness accounts
+- Consider the usefulness of eye-witness accounts

 If students asked friends and family about [qtip:7/7|On 7th July, 2005 four suicide bombers coordinated attacks on the London transport system.
 52 people were killed and estimated 700 injured.] for homework, this is the time to share that – in small groups and/or whole class.
 They might be able to record further consequences in their book at this stage.
 Even if this task was not completed, certainly remind them of the overall enquiry question and recap on previous lesson.
 Emphasise that 52 (+4 bombers) died that day and over 700 were injured (probably a conservative estimate) and an unknown number of people connected to those killed and injured have experienced unrecorded effects.
 MV History Resource 2.1 Presentation Slide 2 shows one of the iconic images of the day – a woman with her face badly burned and covered – and how she looked after her recovery.